Jutta Heckhausen: Biography

 Jutta Heckhausen is the daughter of German psychologist Heinz Heckhausen.:de:Heinz Heckhausen Heckhausen grew up in Münster/Westfalen and Bochum, Germany.
 She maintains her permanent residency in the United States.

-Heckhausen earned both her Vordiplom (B.A.) in Psychology and Philosophy and Diplom in Psychology (M.A.) at Ruhr-Universität Bochum, Germany in 1997 and 1980, respectively.
+Heckhausen earned both her Vordiplom (B.A.) in Psychology and Philosophy and Diplom in Psychology (M.A.) at Ruhr-Universität Bochum, Germany in 1977 and 1980, respectively.
 In the following years from 1981 to 1983, she completed her graduate studies and research on child development at the University of Strathclyde, Glasgow, Great Britain.
 Heckhausen earned two graduate scholarships between 1981 and 1984, they were the Graduate scholarship of the German Academic Exchange Service (1981 to 1983), and the Graduate scholarship of the Doctorate Program for Developmental Psychology funded by the Volkswagen-Foundation (1983-1984).
 She earned her Ph.D. in Psychology in 1985 at the University of Strathclyde where she studied development in infants through the joint-interactions with their mothers.

 From 1984 through 1986, Heckhausen worked as a post-doctoral fellow at the Center for Life-Span Psychology at the Max-Planck-Institute for Human Development in Berlin.
-During these years, she taught undergraduate and graduate courses in developmental psychology, motivation, personality, and educational psychology at the Technical University and Freie Universität in Berlin.
+During these years, she taught undergraduate and graduate courses in developmental psychology, motivation, personality, and educational psychology at Technische Universität Berlin and Freie Universität Berlin.
 She worked as a research scientist from 1987 to 1996 and became a senior scientist with her own research group in 1996.
 This same year, she earned her Habilitation (Venia Legendi) in Psychology at Freie Universität Berlin, Germany.
 She was an associate member of the John D. and Catherine T. MacArthur Foundation Research Network on Successful Mid-Life Development from 1991 to 1998.
 Between these years, from 1995 to 1996 Heckhausen worked as a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford.

 In December 2000, Heckhausen joined the University of California, Irvine as a professor of the Department of Psychology and Social Behavior.
 She established the research laboratory on Life-Span Development and Motivation.
 She was a part-time visiting professor at the Ruprecht-Karl University Heidelberg, Germany in 2013 and 2014.
 From 2015 to 2016, Heckhausen worked as a fellow at the Center for Interdisciplinary Research University of Bielefeld, Germany.
 She is currently a member of the Board of Trustees of the Leibniz Institute for Educational Trajectories in Bamberg, Germany.

 She is a fellow of the Gerontological Society of America since 2011 and a fellow of the Association of Psychological Science since 2016.